OptimalBits/ground/Readme.md

 #Introduction

-Ground is a lightweight (less than 15Kb) and flexible HTML5 javascript framework that provides the building blocks and the structure to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.
+Ground is a lightweight (less than 15Kb) and flexible HTML5 javascript/typescript framework that provides the building blocks and the structure to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.